The Canadian American School provides an international education that empowers all students to be responsible and engaged global citizens.

 Our outstanding and supportive teachers leverage their knowledge of each child’s skills, motivations, and interests as well as their understanding of overall child development and growth with the help of innovative tools and assessments to meet each child where they are.

 At CAS we believe that it is never too early to start learning another language.
 We subscribe to current brain research findings about multilingualism and how you can “build” a better brain with language exposure from an early age.
 At the Lower School, students get to pick and choose which World Language class they want to be in.
 World Languages are 45-minute to an hour-long subject held twice a week with a certified language teacher.
 Current World Languages offered are: French, Spanish, Mandarin, and Hebrew.
+They continue with their chosen World Language class until High School.

 CAS provide an inclusive education where both typically developing and students identified with special needs play and learn together to create a mutual respect and healthy understanding of diversity as we prepare them to become independent, productive, and globally competitive.
 Our Exceptional Education Program (EEP) is made up of licensed Special Educators, Speech and Language Pathologists, Occupational Therapists, Physical Therapists, Adapted Physical Educator, and Developmental Pediatrician.